Where was your favorite place to live?

 The best pieces of advice came from my all time favorite idol, Mr. Steve Jobs.
 “Stay hungry, stay foolish” and “The journey is the reward”.
 These mottoes have helped me balance the good times and the harder times—and never give up on my dreams.

-To see all of Eric’s current works for CB2, go here.
+To see all current works by Eric Rosner for CB2, go here.